Thoth: Name

 According to Theodor Hopfner, Thoth's Egyptian name written as ḏḥwty originated from ḏḥw, claimed to be the oldest known name for the ibis, normally written as hbj.
 The addition of -ty denotes that he possessed the attributes of the ibis.
 Hence Thoth's name would mean "He who is like the ibis", according to this interpretation.

 Other forms of the name ḏḥwty using older transcriptions include Jehuti, Jehuty, Tahuti, Tehuti, Zehuti, Techu, or Tetu.
 Multiple titles for Thoth, similar to the pharaonic titulary, are also known, including A, Sheps, Lord of Khemennu, Asten, Khenti, Mehi, Hab, and A'an.

 In addition, Thoth was also known by specific aspects of himself, for instance the Moon god Iah-Djehuty (j3ḥ-ḏḥw.ty), representing the Moon for the entire month.
 The Greeks related Thoth to their god Hermes due to his similar attributes and functions.
 One of Thoth's titles, "Thrice great", was translated to the Greek τρισμέγιστος (trismégistos), making Hermes Trismegistus.

 Depictions

 Thoth has been depicted in many ways depending on the era and on the aspect the artist wished to convey.
-Usually, he is depicted in his human form with the head of an ibis.
+Usually, he is depicted in his human form with the head of a green ibis.
 In this form, he can be represented as the reckoner of times and seasons by a headdress of the lunar disk sitting on top of a crescent moon resting on his head.
 When depicted as a form of Shu or Ankher, he was depicted to be wearing the respective god's headdress.
 Sometimes he was also seen in art to be wearing the Atef crown or the double crown of Upper and Lower Egypt.
 When not depicted in this common form, he sometimes takes the form of the ibis directly.

 He also appears as a dog-faced baboon or a man with the head of a baboon when he is A'an, the god of equilibrium.
 In the form of A'ah-Djehuty, he took a more human-looking form.
 These forms are all symbolic and are metaphors for Thoth's attributes.
 Thoth is often depicted holding an ankh, the Egyptian symbol for life.